 If you are looking for advice on setting up your studio and/or choosing the right materials and buying appropriate equipment we can help.
 It’s best if you have done a few courses first and know a bit about ceramics and then we can target your needs as required.
 Please email email@example.com to make a time for a quick phone chat to see if this is appropriate for you and we can then schedule either a Zoom or in-person appointment.

-Yes, we can create an open gift voucher which is valid for 12 months from the date of purchase or a specific date gift voucher.
+Yes, we can create an open gift voucher which is valid for 3 years from the date of purchase, or a specific date gift voucher.
 Our gift vouchers are a great present and can be used for any of our courses or for private lessons.
-Check our latest course prices for a guideline of what you can cover but generally prices range from $120 for a group taster class, $295 for a private class for two and up to $595 for a term of 8 classes.
+Check our latest course prices for a guideline of what you can cover but generally prices range from $120 for a 2 hour taster class, $295 for a private class for two and up to $595 for a term of 8 classes.
 We also have a new comprehensive online hand building course available if someone cannot attend in person.
 If there is a shortfall between the amount purchased and the price of the desired course to be redeemed then the voucher recipient must pay the difference.
 Please note: Gift vouchers are not redeemable for cash but can be transferred to another recipient for no charge.

 We fire all our student’s work for them as part of their course, including our online course if requested, and we can offer training to fire kilns on a one-on-one basis.
 We do not offer a commercial firing service for external students.
 For great commercial firing services for the public we recommend our buddies at Northcote Pottery Supplies and The Kiln Room.

 Please first check “Covid 19 update on refunds”.